Next ASA Meeting

 ITINERARY PLANNER, MOBILE APP AND MEETING PROGRAM

-An itinerary planner and mobile app will be available for the Minneapolis meeting.
-A complete meeting program will be mailed as Part 2 of the April issue of JASA.
-Abstracts will be available on the ASA webpage in April.
+An itinerary planner and mobile app for the Minneapolis meeting are now available.
+A complete meeting program will be mailed as Part 2 of the March issue of JASA.
+Abstracts will be available on the ASA website in April.

 TUTORIAL LECTURE ON HEARING LOSS AND THE FUTURE OF AUDITORY IMPLANTS